 C Comparing the normalized resistance of each strain measured by engineered population profiling to resistances modelled by the neural network.

-D
+D Comparing the neural model in valinomycin to the observed resistances for each five-gene knockout group.
+The neural network weights (top) are shown for the original model (top-left) and one trained with an extra always-present node in the activity layer to model potential influence of a hidden resistance factor (top right).
+At the bottom, strains were grouped by knockout genotypes at pdr5∆, snq2∆, ybt1∆, ycf1∆, and yor1∆.
+Each point represents the mean resistance of a group of strains containing the 5-locus genotype indicated by the legend, either as modeled by the corresponding neural network (x-axis) or as measured in the data (y-axis).
+Correlation in the top left is shown for all data, then only for the 5-locus groups in parentheses.

+Figure 5.
+Further modeling and exploring of ABC-16 mediated fluconazole resistance.

+A As in Figure 3A, a linear landscape of fluconazole resistance is shown .

+B Comparing the neural model in fluconazole to the observed resistances for each five-gene knockout group.
+The neural network weights (top) are shown for the original model (top-left) and one trained with an extra always-present ‘hidden’ node between the G and A layer to model potential non-linear influence of Pdr5 (see Methods for details, top right).
+At the bottom, strains were grouped by knockout genotypes at pdr5∆, snq2∆, ybt1∆, ycf1∆, and yor1∆.
+Each point represents the mean resistance of a group of strains containing the 5-locus genotype indicated by the legend, either as modeled by the corresponding neural network (x-axis) or as measured in the data (y-axis).
+Correlation in the top left is shown for all data, then only for the 5-locus groups in parentheses.

-D Comparing the IC50 of fluconazole derived from single-strain growth experiments to the normalized resistance expected by in the grouped pool data (mean resistance is shown for each group).
+C Comparing the IC50 of fluconazole derived from single-strain growth experiments to the normalized resistance expected by in the grouped pool data (mean resistance is shown for each group).
 Strain genotype is indicated by the legend.

-E Measuring the mRNA expression of PDR5 in wild-type (RY0566), ybt1∆ycf1∆, snq2∆yor1∆, and snq2∆yor1∆ybt1∆ycf1∆ strains.
+D Measuring the mRNA expression of PDR5 in wild-type (RY0566), ybt1∆ycf1∆, snq2∆yor1∆, and snq2∆yor1∆ybt1∆ycf1∆ strains.
 PDR5 mRNA expression was measured using qRT-PCR and normalized relative to UBC6.
 Values represent the ratio of PDR5 expression compared to the average in the wild-type.
 Error bars indicate standard deviation.
 Three replicates were used in each experiment. p-values were calculated using a t-test.
+Overlaid are the corresponding Pdr5 activity values from the neural network in the top-right panel of Figure 5B, considering only influences going through the hidden node (yellow), or all influences (orange).

-EF Comparing the modeled PDR5 repression by YOR1 and SNQ2 with with protein-protein interactions found using MYTH and PCA.
+E Comparing the modeled PDR5 repression by YOR1 and SNQ2 with with protein-protein interactions found using MYTH and PCA.
 Interactions were measured in both this study (Figure S11, S12) and previous studies(Snider et al., 2013; Tarassov et al., 2008).
 Learned I weights from 4B are overlaid.

 Figure S1.
 Creation of a parent barcoder pool.